mkula/sample-work/Python/data-structures/hash-table/implementation/README.md

 i = hash(key) % (len(array) - 1)

 The formula may produce collisions where two distinct keys produce the same array index.
-To resolve this issue we can implement chaining (Perl implementation of hashes table implementation in Perl) or open addressing (dictionary implementation in Python).
+To resolve this issue we can implement chaining (Perl implementation of hash tables) or open addressing (Python implementation of dictionaries).

 This implementation of a dictionary utilizes the chaining method for collision resolution, where elements with the same array index are grouped in a linked list.